skaunited/ToastPreview/README.md

 ```

 ### Step 2: Usage in Any View
-Now you can use the `Interactor` class from `ToastPreview to present toasts from any view in your app.
-Customize the toast as needed:
+Now you can use the `Interactor` class from `ToastPreview` to present toasts from any view in your app.
+Customize the toast as needed :

 ```swift
 import SwiftUI